This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat olive oil in a large Dutch oven or pot.
-Cook the beef and onions until browned.
+• Heat olive oil in a large Dutch oven or pot over medium-high heat.
+Shake off any excess flour from the beef and brown in small batches.
+Remove and set aside in a bowl.

 • Add beef broth and red wine while scraping up any brown bits in the pan.

-• Stir in all remaining ingredients except for peas, cornstarch and water.
-Reduce heat to medium low, cover and simmer 1 hour or until beef is tender (up to 90 minutes).
+• Stir in browned beef, potatoes, carrots, celery, tomato paste, and rosemary.
+Reduce heat to medium-low, cover, and simmer 1 hour or until beef is tender (up to 90 minutes).

 • Mix equal parts cornstarch and water to create a slurry.
 Slowly add the slurry to the boiling stew to reach desired consistency (you may not need all of the slurry, if you'd like a thicker stew, you can add extra).